Women's and Gender Studies, Post-Baccalaureate Certificate

 The post-baccalaureate certificate in women's and gender studies at Saint Louis University is designed to offer adult learners the opportunity to earn a graduate credential in the field through part-time study.

 The certificate provides professional development opportunities for individuals seeking to enhance their expertise on issues relating to women, gender and sexuality.
 The program offers an interdisciplinary education about contemporary social justice issues, preparing students for leadership and advocacy roles.
-It is particularly suited for working professionals currently employed in areas such as education, business, government, student services, social services, advocacy, and the nonprofit arena.
-Eligible applicants are those who will have completed an undergraduate degree before beginning the program and who will not otherwise be enrolled in a SLU degree program.
+It is particularly suited for working professionals currently employed in areas such as education, business, government, student services, social services, advocacy and the nonprofit arena.
+Eligible applicants will have completed an undergraduate degree before beginning the program and who will not otherwise be enrolled in a SLU degree program.

 Fieldwork and Research Opportunities

 Students can complete a graduate-level internship under the supervision of a faculty member.

 The certificate offers development opportunities for professionals employed in education, business, government, student services, social services, advocacy and nonprofits.

 Undergraduate transcripts (unofficial copies of transcripts are acceptable)

 Statement of purpose